sgmurphy/wordpress-plugins/checkout-plugins-stripe-woo/readme.txt

 4. Express Checkout Button on Checkout Page

 == Changelog ==

+= 1.9.2 - MONDAY, 5th August 2024 =
+* Improvement: Added a notice about the upcoming deprecation of Giropay.
+[Read more](https://support.stripe.com/questions/availability-of-giropay-june-2024-update)
+* Improvement: Improved error handling while loading the Payment Element method.
+* Security Fix: Hardened the security of the plugin suggested by PatchStack.
+* Fix: Fixed an issue where the Payment Elements appeared on the checkout page despite no payment methods being enabled.

 = 1.9.1 - WEDNESDAY, 10th July 2024 =
 * Improvement: Default values for few express checkout settings fields updated.